alexwing/MapPuzzle.gl/README.md

 ## Description of the game

-We have a list on the left side of the screen, with the list of puzzle pieces which, depending on the map, could be countries, states, cities, provinces, etc. Each map piece is shown with an illustration of the map.
-When you click on it, it follows the mouse and you will have to look for its equivalent on the map.

-It also has a counter of pieces found, pieces to be searched for and faults committed.
+MapPuzzle.xyz is a fun way to learn geography in a playful way.
+The game features a list of puzzle pieces on the left side of the screen, which can be countries, states, cities, or provinces, among others.
+Each piece is shown with a map illustration and when clicked, it follows the mouse and the player must find its match on the map.
+It also has a counter for found pieces, pieces to be found, and mistakes made.
+Players can choose the map they want to play and filter it by continent and region.

+One of the interesting features of the game is that it allows players to translate the names of the puzzle pieces into different languages.
+This allows them to learn the names of the places in different languages, enriching their gaming experience and helping them develop their language skills.

+In addition, every time a piece is placed on the map, players can access Wikipedia data about the place they are exploring.
+This allows them to obtain additional information about the geography, history, culture, and other areas related to the place, helping them learn more about the world around them.

+In summary, the map puzzle game offers a complete and fun educational experience for all ages.
+Don’t miss out on trying it!

 ## How to play